ngtcp2/ngtcp2/doc/source/programmers-guide.rst

 wishes to resend data, it has to reopen streams and writes data again.
 See `ngtcp2_conn_early_data_rejected`.

-Stream and crypto data ownership
+Stream data ownership
 --------------------------------

-Stream and crypto data passed to :type:`ngtcp2_conn` must be held by application until :member:`ngtcp2_callbacks.acked_stream_data_offset` and :member:`ngtcp2_callbacks.acked_crypto_offset` callbacks, respectively, telling that the those data are acknowledged by the remote endpoint and no longer used by the library.
+Stream data passed to :type:`ngtcp2_conn` must be held by application until :member:`ngtcp2_callbacks.acked_stream_data_offset` callbacks is invoked, telling that the those data are acknowledged by the remote endpoint and no longer used by the library.

 Timers
 ------